The human heart is one of the hardest-working organs in the body.

-On average, it beats 72 times a minute.
-As the heart beats, it provides pressure so blood can deliver oxygen and important nutrients to tissue all over your body through an extensive network of arteries.
-In fact, the heart steadily pumps an average of 2,000 gallons of blood through the body each day.
+On average, it beats around 75 times a minute.
+As the heart beats, it provides pressure so blood can flow to deliver oxygen and important nutrients to tissue all over your body through an extensive network of arteries, and it has return blood flow through a network of veins.

 The heart’s four chambers are: